Two men sitting and listening

 Anticipated Speakers

-Paul Burns (USDA Forest Service) (also as keynote plenary speaker)
+Paul Burns (USDA Forest Service) (as keynote speaker)

 Colin Belby (UW La Crosse)